Bernard Hopkins vs. Joe Calzaghe: Background

 On December 7, 2007, Hopkins and Calzaghe met face to face in the media room set up for the Floyd Mayweather Jr. vs. Ricky Hatton fight.
 Hopkins and Calzaghe began shouting insults and taunting each other, with Hopkins shouting, "You're not even in my league!
 I would never let a white boy beat me.
 I would never lose to a white boy.
 I couldn't go back to the projects if I let a white boy beat me."

 Hopkins would later explain his comments, saying that it was not meant to be taken as a racial slur or a reflection of his feelings on white fighters, but simply said to create some hype for his fight with Calzaghe.

 On January 23, 2008, the fight was officially announced to take place on April 19, 2008, at the Thomas & Mack Center in Las Vegas.

-For his training, Hopkins worked with Freddie Roach, Nazim Richardson, John David Jackson (who fought Hopkins in 1997), and Mackie Shilstone.
+For his training, Hopkins worked with Freddie Roach, Naazim Richardson, John David Jackson (who fought Hopkins in 1997), and Mackie Shilstone.

 Calzaghe was trained by his father, Enzo.
 The fight was promoted by Golden Boy Promotions and Frank Warren's Sports Network.
 The bout was televised on HBO World Championship Boxing in the United States and on Setanta Sports 1 in the United Kingdom and the referee was Joe Cortez.
 Both fighters weighed in at 173 lb (78 kg).
 14,213 were in attendance for the fight, with at least half of them making the trip overseas from the United Kingdom to support Calzaghe.
 After winning the fight, Calzaghe made reference to Hopkins' pre-fight outburst.
 A grinning Calzaghe told Hopkins he had 'just got his arse kicked by a white boy', leading to laughter from the crowd and media.